mechmotum/mechmotum.github.io/README.rst

 - The website is built using Pelican.
 Review the `Pelican documentation`_ to get familiar with how to create pages and articles.
 - The source files are in the git branch called ``source``.
 This is the default branch of the repository.
-The HTML files are generated via doctr and pushed to the ``master`` branch, which is automatically served to http://mechmotum.github.io.
-Don't manually edit files in the ``master`` branch.
+The HTML files are generated via doctr_ and pushed to the ``master`` branch, which is automatically served to http://mechmotum.github.io.
+Don't manually edit files in the ``master`` branch (except if a special need arises).
 - All articles, pages, and similar content should be written in reStructuredText.
 See the `Sphinx reStructuredText primer`_ to learn the syntax.
 - All changes, in general, should be submitted as Github pull requests.
 Don't commit directly to the ``source`` branch.
 - Binary Assets such as images, videos, etc should be served from an external